drizzle-team/waddler/README.md

   <a href="https://waddler.drizzle.team/docs/overview">Documentation</a> •
   <a href="https://x.com/drizzleorm">Twitter</a> • by [Drizzle Team](https://drizzle.team)

-Waddler - is a thin SQL client on top of official DuckDB NodeJS driver with modern API inspired by [`postgresjs`](https://github.com/porsager/postgres) and based on ES6 Tagged Template Strings.
+Waddler - is a thin SQL client wrapper with modern API inspired by [`postgresjs`](https://github.com/porsager/postgres) and based on ES6 Tagged Template Strings.

 > You don't need to learn an api for db clients; just use the `sql` template tag for everything